CDLUC3/mrt-doc/meetings/2018-09-24-simplifying-merritt-prep.md

 - are there ways we can simplify configuration and (hopefully) at the same time make our environments more consistent with production?

+#### Thoughts on environments

+- cost is overwhelmingly for production environments, but dev/stage add complexity
+- if we were setting up dev and stage from scratch, what would we want/need?

 ### Big picture: Architecture

 - promise of microservices ([Abrams et al.